alexjvr1/VelocityUCL/README.md

 Modern and museum samples arrive demultiplexed by the sequencing facility.

 We're trimming all adapter sequence from the demultiplexed data.
-We're also removing all sequences that are shorter than 20bp and 5' quality trimmed to remove bases with PHRED quality score of < 20 with Cutadapt.
+We're also removing all sequences that are shorter than 20bp and 5' quality trimmed to remove bases with PHRED quality score of < 20.

 We'll use Trimmomatic to remove adapters.
 We'll use the TrueSeq3 adapters provided with Trimmomatic. ([NEBNext and TruSeq core adapters are the same](https://www.biostars.org/p/349635/))